-I ended up just turning the vacuum nozzle on it’s side like you see below.
+I ended up just turning the vacuum nozzle on its side as you see below.
 This allowed me to vacuum without it creating a suction that would take up all of the batting.

-After vacuuming the seat section, I turned the settee on it’s back – very carefully since there is the damage on the curved parts of the back.
+After vacuuming the seat section, I turned the settee on its back – very carefully since there is damage on the curved parts of the back.

 You can also see the springs in the image below.
 They were all still attached and in great shape!
 Amazing, right??
 I mean this settee is at least 100 years old!

 Making sure the skeleton of the piece you will reupholster is a very important step that should not be skipped!